jacklandrin/OnlySwitch/README.md

 * support other languages
 * fix bug: radio player crash

-If you have other good idea💡, send E-mail to me.
+If you have other good idea💡, feel free to send E-mail to me.

 ## About hiding new Macbook Notch